suldod/suldod.github.io.bak/_posts/2021-10-26-DInjector-For-AV-AND-EDR-BYPASSING.md

 ---
 layout: single
-title: "Trying out DInjector as a AV/EDR bypassing tool, fully ported to DInvoke APIs"
+title: "Making use of DInvoke as a better evasion practice , avoiding PInvoke & API Hooks"
 date: 2021-10-26
 tags:
   - windows